Best Dive Sites in the Great Barrier Reef

 Agincourt Ribbon Reef

-The reef runs parallel to the Australian continental shelf and its selling point is high underwater visibility and abundance of coral bommies and marine life.
-The depth of dives ranges from five to 30 metres so it is suitable for beginner and intermediate divers.
+The reef runs parallel to the Australian continental shelf and its selling point is high underwater visibility and an abundance of coral bommies and marine life.
+The diving depths range from five to 30 metres so it is suitable for beginner and intermediate divers.
 Dive operators hold permits to a variety of sites with the Agincourt group so that you can experience multiple dives in a day on a cruise of liveaboard boat.
 It would take a lifetime to visit all the dive sites this reef has to offer.

 Among the most well known dive sites are the Flynn Reef, Milln Reef, Thetford Reef within the Agincourt reef group.
 These dives offer wall dives and swim throughs, coral gardens and underwater visibility up to 20 metres.
 Due to the vast number of dive sites available you will be able to find a site that is best suited to your diving abilities.

 For introductory dives we recommend taking a tour to the outer reef platform where you will have personal instruction and guidance on your first dive exploring the reef.
 Quicksilver Cruises operate a day cruise to the reef platform catering to snorkelers and divers.
 The reef platform is also recommended for non-swimmers who can experience the reef through the underwater observatory and glass bottom boat tours without even getting their toes wet.

 For certified divers with several dives under their belt the remote locations on the outer reef’s edge will suit you with more time and space to explore this underwater playground.
 Silverswift, Posiedon and Calypso are a some of the other operators that visit this area.

 In 1911, the SS Yongala, a luxury passenger vessel was sailing through Australian waters when disaster struck and a cyclone came through causing the vessel to sink.
 It wasn’t until 1958 when divers discovered the wreck site 48 nautical miles off the coast of Townsville.